 Instead, Caroline and her mother will be spending the year in Cairo where her mother will be working for OneVision, a nongovernmental global health organization that "provides eye examinations and glasses to people in need, and eye surgeries to restore sight."
 Her mother, has been asked to set up an eye clinic in Cairo.
 Caroline will finish her senior year at the American school.
 Caroline's father who is a tugboat captain will only stay for a week to help them get set up in their apartment.

-At the airport they meet Ahmed Saleh Elhadad who is their driver.
+At the Cairo airport they meet Ahmed Saleh Elhadad who is their driver.
 Mr. Elhadad drives them to Rhoda Island, where their apartment is located.
 Their third floor apartment is large and sunny, but not furnished as agreed on, meaning they must buy everything.
-Mr. Elhadad sends his son Adam to set up their new furniture a few days later.
+Mr. Elhadad sends his son, Adam to set up their new furniture a few days later.
 Caroline notes that Adam is cute but is puzzled by his reluctant greeting.
 Her mother explains this is his way of showing respect.

-The next morning Mr. Elhadad takes Caroline and her parents to see Manshiyat Nasr neighborhood where the new clinic is located.
+The next morning, Mr. Elhadad takes Caroline and her parents to see Manshiyat Nasr neighborhood where the new clinic is located.
 He tells them that it is known as the Garbage city because the "people who live there - the Zabbaleen - collect the garbage from around Cairo and take it back to Manshiyat Nasr to sort out the recyclables."
 The city has no running water, sewers and little electricity.
 However, Dr. Kelly's clinic is clean and bright, already for her to set up.

-Manshiyat Nasr- the Garbage City
+Manshiyat Nasr- the Garbage City |

 After a week in the apartment, Caroline's mother calls Mr. Elhadad who offers to take Caroline to the pyramids.
 However, it is Adam who shows up, when Mr. Elhadad becomes ill.
 Caroline isn't ready to see the pyramids, so Adam takes her to the restaurant where he works, gets a take-out order of ksohary and they go to the park to eat.
 A few days later, Caroline summons her courage and walks down to the movie theatre to see a film.
 This time she has no problems.
 Adam takes Caroline to the Friday Market, the souk al-Gomaa which Caroline describes as "more like a garage sale on the surface of the sun."
 Adam is helpful and tries to teach Caroline how to haggle.
-She also begins to learn more about Adam, that his mother Manar works in a wedding shop altering dresses, and that he has a younger sister Aya who is fifteen.
+She also begins to learn more about Adam, that his mother, Manar works in a wedding shop altering dresses, and that he has a younger sister Aya who is fifteen.

-Koshary - popular street food in Cairo.
+Koshary - popular street food in Cairo. |

 Discussion

-In A Perfect World is a touching story about identity, forbidden love and acceptance.
 Doller focuses on Caroline's journey towards understanding a culture very different from her own.
 Caroline is an Irish Catholic who has grown up in predominantly white Sandusky, Ohio.
 Her mother, Dr. Rebecca Kelly is an eye specialist, while her father is a rugged tugboat captain.
-Caroline's has played soccer and dated and is planning to study anthropology at university.
+Caroline's life is much different from that of Adam: she has played soccer, dated and is planning to study anthropology at university.
 In contrast Adam Elhadad is a devout Muslim who is working in koshary shop and hopes to be a chef one day.
 His sister Aya wants to study engineering but that is dependent on her test scores.
-Unlike Caroline who doesn't believe in fate, Aya believes whatever happens is the will of Allah.
+Unlike Caroline who doesn't believe in fate, while Adam and his sister, Aya believe whatever happens is the will of Allah.

-The Hanging Church
+The Hanging Church |

 As soon as she arrives in Cairo, Caroline experiences a profound culture shock. "...people are staring.
 At her.
 At me.
 Particularly the men, who drag their gazes from my hair to my chest -- even though my red bandana-print top covers me completely..."
 Caroline is surprised to see some women with their hair uncovered, "flowing around their shoulders or knotted in buns."
 Some girls wear hijabs, others are dressed in jeans and sandals.
 "Many --but not all--of the older women are cloaked in black abayas and hijabs, while a few wear veils over the lower part of their faces.
 These women unsettle me because their identities, their personalities, are concealed.
 Are they happy?
 Sad?
 With their mouths covered, it feels as if they've been silenced...Clearly the rules are more complex than I thought.
 But if Muslim women have a choice in what they wear, why would they choose to cover themselves up?"